thelfer/tfel/docs/web/Burger_EDF_CIWAP_2021.md

 The [standard elasticity
 brick](BehaviourBricks.html)
-[@ceaedf_behaviour_bricks_2020] is appropriate for this behaviour which provides additional functionnalities such as:
+[@ceaedf_behaviour_bricks_2020] is appropriate for this behaviour which provides additional functionalities such as:

 - Automatic computation of the stress tensor at various stages of the behaviour integration.